-- Refined grain: these grains only have the middle layer, the endosperm, so these grains do not have the fiber and nutrients the other two parts a grain has to offer. - Solid fats: fats that are solid at room temperature. - Vitamin A: a vitamin that is important for our night vision. - Vitamin C: a vitamin that is important to keep our gums healthy and help our wounds heal. - Vitamin D: a vitamin that is needed to help our bodies use calcium. - Vitamins: molecules needed for growth, development, and maintenance of the body's tissues, like Vitamin A and Vitamin C. - Whole grain: includes all parts of the grain: the outer layer, called the bran, which has fiber; the inner layer, called the endosperm; and the most inner part, called the germ, which contains a lot of nutrients including B-vitamins.
+- Refined grain: a type of grain that has been processed and the bran and germ layers are removed, leaving only the endosperm.
+These grains have less fiber and nutrients than a whole grain. - Solid fats: fats that are solid at room temperature. - Vitamin A: a vitamin that is important for our night vision. - Vitamin C: a vitamin that is important to keep our gums healthy and help our wounds heal. - Vitamin D: a vitamin that is needed to help our bodies use calcium. - Vitamins: molecules needed for growth, development, and maintenance of the body's tissues, like vitamin A and vitamin C. - Whole grain: includes all parts of the grain: the outer layer, called the bran, which has fiber; the inner layer, called the endosperm; and the most inner part, called the germ, which contains a lot of nutrients including B-vitamins.

 Cooking Up Healthy Choices supports California Nutrition Education Competencies.
-Please see page 6 for more information about which competencies are supported.
+Please see page 8 for more information about which competencies are supported.